RehamAlhmaidi/Color-Recognition-/README.md

 - Live webcam feed for detecting colors at the center of the frame.
 - Recognizes basic colors: **Red, Orange, Yellow, Green, Blue, Purple, Pink, Gray, White, and Black**.
 - Displays detected color name with corresponding background color.
+- A small circle at the center of the frame determines the detected color.